HMRC & Tax

 Registering for CIS: What Contractors and Subcontractors Must Do

-Contractors must register for CIS with HMRC before taking on their first subcontractor.
-You do this through your Government Gateway account.
-Once registered, you're obligated to verify your subcontractors with HMRC before making any payment — more on that below.
+Contractors must register for CIS before taking on their first subcontractor.
+You do this through HMRC's online services using your Government Gateway account.
+Once registered, you're obligated to verify every subcontractor with HMRC before paying them for the first time — every single time, even if you've worked with them before but haven't paid them in a while.

 How CIS Deductions Work in Practice